Snickser/moodle-paygw_payanyway/README.md

 5. Enable the 'Enrolment on Payment' enrolment method
 6. Add the 'Enrolment on Payment' method to your chosen course
 7. Set the payment account, enrolment fee, and currency

+The plugin supports only basic functionality, but everything changes someday...